Commission struggles with German court challenge

 Von der Leyen said the commission is looking into possible next steps, including the option of infringement proceedings, the name for EU probes in case a member states breaks the common rules.

 The pressure is on the commission to act.
-But there are limitation what an infringement procedure can do legally, making the decision increasingly a political one.
+But there are limitations what an infringement procedure can do legally, making the decision increasingly a political one.

 Under infringement procedures, the commission, through a dialogue, calls on the member states to remedy a breach of EU law and if it fails, then the EU executive takes the member state to the ECJ.
 This can take years.